Nicole Sparapani

 Manuscripts and Publications

-Sparapani, N., Tseng, N., Alexander, C., Birkeneder, S., Kamiri, S, Towers, L., Wood, T., & Nullally, A.D (under review).
-Teacher language by mathematics context predicts classroom engagement in preschool through third grade learners with autism, Research in Autism Spectrum Disorders (Revised and Resubmitted April 2022)
+Sparapani, N., Tseng, N., Towers, L., Birkeneder, S., Kamiri, S, Vega Garcia, J., Alexander, C., Wood, T., & Nullally, A.D (May 2023).
+Factors associated with classroom participation in preschool through third grade learners on the autism spectrum.
+Research in Autism Spectrum Disorders.

-Toste, J. R., McLean, L., Peng, P., *Didion, L. A., *Filderman, M. J., Sparapani, N., & Connor, C. M. (under review).
+Toste, J. R., McLean, L., Peng, P., *Didion, L. A., *Filderman, M. J., Sparapani, N., & Connor, C. M. (September 2022).
 Do teacher perceptions of students’ academic and behavioral skills influence time spent in small-group reading instruction?
-The Elementary School Journal (Revised and Resubmitted January 2022).
+The Elementary School Journal.

-Pedrift, K. & Sparapani, N. (under review).
+Pedrift, K. & Sparapani, N. (May 2022).
 The development of a social-sexual education project for adults with neurodevelopmental disabilities: Starting the discussion.
-Disabilities and Sexuality (Revised and Resubmitted March 2022)
+Sexuality and Disability.

 Connor, C.M., May, H., Sparapani, N.,…Day, S. (April 2022).
 Developing and testing a scalable version of assessment-to-instruction (A2i) technology to support implementation of individualized student instruction with monolingual and dual language learners.
 Journal of Educational Psychology (Revised and Resubmitted September 2021).